glasyalabolas/fb-layer-modes/README.md

 # fb-layer-modes
-Simple demo to show how to implement blending modes such as the ones in GIMP.
+Simple demo to show how to implement layer blending modes such as the ones found in the GIMP.

 There are 31 of them implemented, shown here in alphabetic order:
   Addition